HugoDaniel/hugodaniel.com/content/posts/2021-01-31-the-life-of-a-web-component-tests.md

 Running the tests in the browser is essential when testing Web Components.
 A Web Component can be a low-level piece of logic tightly bound to a particular DOM configuration.
 Some parts of the Web Component might be hard to test, particularly the Shadow DOM modifications (it's a DOM root designed intentionally to provide encapsulation).

 Most things happen asynchronously with Web Components.
-Either through/after a particular event or because it is a composed Web Component that only shows its intended behavior after a series of `connectedCallback()`'s,`#shadow-root` manipulations, or other strange browser manipulation being done.
+Either through/after a particular event or because it is a composed Web Component that only shows its intended behavior after a series of `connectedCallback()`'s,`#shadow-root` manipulations, or other strange browser behaviours happening.
 Anything goes.
 You gotta love browserland.

 ## Eierschalensollbruchstellenverursacher